WE ARE ONLY ABLE TO TAKE SEABIRDS AT PRESENT. THEY MUST HAVE BEEN SEEN BY A VET AND CLEARED AS SUITABLE FOR REHABILITATION.

 Our current facilities

-We have come to the end of our stay at our temporary site in Gulval.
-We again would like to say a big thank you to Growing Links- The Community Garden who lent us the field which allowed us to reopen in time to care for this year’s young gulls.
-This has allowed us to care for 279 birds.
+As you may recall last year (2023) we had use of a temporary site in Gulval.
+We again would like to say a big thank you to Growing Links- The Community Garden who lent us the field which allowed us to reopen in time to care for last year’s young gulls.

 To find out how to support us, please click below for more information.